 One of the great things about storytelling, is that it allows us not only get to know ourselves, but also explore other lives, personalities, and ways of being.
 Children love to “try on” different roles and learn about the world through narrative.
 Remember what you wanted to be when you grew up and how it could change from day to day?
 It can be easy to lose that in the certainty and bustle of adult life.
-But returning to that imaginative way of looking at the world can be an amazing tool for helping people at the other end of the age spectrum embrace their golden years in a stress-free, social way.
+But returning to that imaginative way of looking at the world can be an amazing tool for helping seniors with dementia embrace their golden years in a stress-free, social way.

 Storytelling is a technique rapidly being embraced by many senior living facilities, especially assisted living and memory care communities.
 Residents struggling with conditions like dementia can find narrative and roleplaying great ways to find a sense of agency and purpose when their everyday lives might feel frustrating or confusing.
 Storytelling techniques can be visual, like coming up with a narrative based on a series of pictures, or it can be auditory, like painting a water color based on a piece of classical music.
 Or it can get more active than that — with opportunities for theater, dance, and comedy that get seniors moving, collaborating, and laughing with others.